 Is it really all that bad to be obsessed with traveling?

 As I mentioned earlier, if you’re truly obsessed with traveling then yes, it is a problem.
 If it interferes with your ability to function and care for yourself or your family, seek help.
 Of course, that goes for any addiction or clinical obsession.
-Likewise, if your wanderlust drives you to choose traveling over, say, paying your rent, you’ve got a problem.

 For those who love it just to the point of choosing traveling over any other hobby and using only their truly “disposable” income on getaways, no, it’s definitely not a bad thing!
 In fact, traveling is good for you!
-We’ve talked about how traveling makes our kids smarter.
-We also discussed how traveling with girlfriends is good for our health.
-Both of those posts were based on scientific studies.
-What else do experts say, though?
-Here’s just a small sample of studies that show the benefits of traveling.

 - In June of 2019, Syracuse University offered actual medical proof that getting away is good for your heart.